Ed FitzGerald

-Edward FitzGerald (born July 10, 1968) is an American politician who served as the first Cuyahoga County Executive from 2011 until 2015.
-He was the Democratic Party nominee for governor of Ohio in the 2014 election, and was defeated by the incumbent, John Kasich.
-Before being elected county executive, FitzGerald served as mayor of Lakewood, Ohio; a Lakewood city councilman; an assistant Cuyahoga County prosecutor; and a special agent with the Federal Bureau of Investigation.
+Edward FitzGerald (born July 10, 1968) is an American lawyer and politician who served as the first Cuyahoga County Executive from 2011 to 2015.
+A member of the Democratic Party, he was the Democratic nominee in the 2014 Ohio gubernatorial election and a candidate for Ohio's 7th congressional district in the 2026 midterms.
+FitzGerald previously served as mayor and councilman of Lakewood, Ohio, and worked as an assistant Cuyahoga County prosecutor and Federal Bureau of Investigation special agent.

-Background
+Early life and education

 FitzGerald grew up in Indiana and graduated from high school there.
-He attended the Indiana University and later transferred to Ohio State University in Columbus.
-He graduated from Ohio State University in 1990, and obtained a Juris Doctor degree from the Cleveland-Marshall College of Law in 1993.
-During this time, FitzGerald worked as a staff assistant for former U.S. Representative Edward F. Feighan.
-He also served on the staff of Indiana Secretary of State Evan Bayh.
+He attended Indiana University Bloomington and later transferred to Ohio State University, where he graduated with a bachelor's degree in 1990.
+He obtained a Juris Doctor degree from Cleveland–Marshall College of Law at Cleveland State University in 1993.
+During this time, FitzGerald worked as a staff assistant for former U.S. Representative Edward F. Feighan and also served on the staff of Indiana secretary of state Evan Bayh.

+Career

-In 1995, FitzGerald was commissioned as a special agent with the Federal Bureau of Investigation, and was assigned to the Organized Crime Task Force in Chicago.
+In 1995, FitzGerald was commissioned as a special agent with the Federal Bureau of Investigation and was assigned to the Organized Crime Task Force in Chicago.
 He investigated political corruption and mafia influence in Cicero, Illinois.

-Political career

 In 1998, FitzGerald returned to the Cleveland area and later joined the Cuyahoga County Prosecutor's office.

 In 1999, he was appointed to the city council in Lakewood, Ohio, a position he held for nine years.
 In 2007, he was elected mayor of Lakewood.
 FitzGerald's administration focused on a community-policing initiative and recession-based financial issues similar to those faced by local governments throughout the country.

 On November 3, 2009, the voters of Cuyahoga County, which includes Cleveland and 59 surrounding suburbs, authorized a new form of county government, in large part because of widespread scandal.
 During the criminal investigation, FitzGerald was identified by the F.B.I. as P.O.
 14 (Public Official number 14), but charges were never brought against FitzGerald.
 Under the new system, in 2010 FitzGerald defeated ten other candidates to become the first county executive of Cuyahoga County.

 Upon assuming office, FitzGerald spearheaded a long list of reforms under the general rubric of "The Western Reserve Plan."
 Key components were a strict code of ethics monitored by an inspector general, shrinking the size of government, a sheriff community policing unit, the largest college savings program in the nation, the promotion of regional economic and service cooperation strategies, and a significant economic development fund to promote job creation.